-CLEVELAND--(EON: Enhanced Online News)--The CBIZ Small Business Employment Index (SBEI), a barometer for hiring trends that surveys labor data from over 4,000 companies employing 300 or fewer people, posted a .17 percent decline after data showed that almost an identical number of companies cut staffing as those that grew headcount.
-While virtually neutral, the reading is the fifth consecutive negative reading for the index as the October SBEI saw a decrease in hiring of 1.61 percent.
+CLEVELAND--(EON: Enhanced Online News)--The CBIZ Small Business Employment Index (SBEI), a barometer for hiring trends that surveys labor data from approximately 4,000 companies employing 300 or fewer people, posted a 0.16 percent month-over-month increase in hiring, a return to positive territory after a seasonally reasonable dip in January.
+The January SBEI saw hiring plunge by 3.12 percent.

 To view an infographic with data from the employment index, visit the CBIZ blog.1

 Additional takeaways from the February SBEI include:

 - February’s snapshot: Compared to the January reading of the SBEI, 25 percent of companies in the Index increased their employee counts, 51 percent made no change to staff totals and 24 percent cut headcounts.
 February is historically a flat month for hiring, following a seasonal decline in January.